Important Tips on How to Become an Expat.

 Bring International Health Insurance with You

 Last, but certainly not least, if you want to become an expatriate, it is critical for you to obtain an international health insurance plan that will provide medical coverage wherever you chose to reside.
 Medical expenses while living abroad can be extremely expensive and local medical care in your new country may not be up to Western standards, especially if you are moving to a developing country.
 In some Asian countries such as China and Singapore, the cost of medical assistance can be surprisingly expensive for expats.
 It is a good idea to get your expat employer to include the cost of health insurance and even expat disability coverage in your overseas employment package.
 You can contact us or even get a quote online before you finalize your expat job negotiations.
 The last that you want is to get overseas and have to pay for the expat healthcare when your employer would have paid for you OR you find out the allowance is not enough to cover your actual medical premiums.

 If you are an American citizen, you will want to include coverage for the United States as most Americans will want to obtain serious treatment back home.
 Expats should make sure that their plan includes medical evacuation and repatriation coverage.
-Please contact us today for a quote and to discuss your expatriate insurance requirements.
+Contact us today for a quote and to discuss your expatriate insurance requirements.
 We would be delighted to be of assistance as we are expat insurance specialists.